-1. What is the purpose of the planning survey?
+1. What is the purpose of the Models of Care Project intake form?

-The planning survey will help the Partnership gather preliminary information from partners to better understand jurisdictional priorities around implementation of Models of Care projects.
-In addition, to learning from partners what, if any, supports might be helpful for planning, proposal development, and/or co-development with community groups and organizations with patient population representatives over the next one to three years.
-The Partnership will use the information from the planning survey to help identify supports required to prepare jurisdictions for implementation and inform follow-up consultations with jurisdictions.
+The intake form will help the Partnership gather preliminary information from partners to better understand proposed Models of Care projects, in addition to learning about early considerations for planning, proposal development, and/or co-development with community groups and organizations with patient population representatives.
+Following completion of the intake form, the responses will be shared with the Partnership's Health Equity Experts and Clinical Advisors and a follow up discussion will be arranged to share feedback and agree on next steps in the process.